 Manchester is the home of strong influential women.

 The annual occasion dedicated to commemorating the movement for women’s rights is all the more reason to celebrate.

-After all, the fight for female rights was forged for many here in Manchester – not only the city’s radical past contributing towards greater political power in the form of the Representation of the People Act 1918 (with the centenary marked this year), but here the Suffragette movement was also founded.
+After all, the fight for female rights was forged for many here in Manchester – not only the city’s radical past contributing towards greater political power in the form of the Representation of the People Act 1918 – but here the Suffragette movement was also founded.

-In October 1903, the first meeting of the Women’s Social and Political Union (WSPU) was held at 62 Nelson Street – not too far from what is now The University of Manchester – then home to the political activist Emmeline Pankhurst.
-Now it is the base of the Pankhurst Centre, a museum you can still visit today.
-A statue of Emmeline is due to be unveiled in the city centre later this year.
+In October 1903, the first meeting of the Women’s Social and Political Union (WSPU) was held at 62 Nelson Street – not too far from what is now The University of Manchester – then home to the defiant political activist Emmeline Pankhurst who was named the greatest northerner of all time.

 Suffragette activity emerged out of The WSPU – with marching rallies through the city centre and public speeches from the Pankhurst family.

 Specific Manchester buildings have their share of women’s history here, too.